EbubeImoh/student-sat-gpa-analysis/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal or command prompt and navigate to the directory containing the cloned repository.
 3. Launch Jupyter Notebook by running the command `jupyter notebook`.
-4. Open the `analysis.ipynb` notebook.
+4. Open the `Students SAT Analysis.ipynb` notebook.
 5. Follow the instructions in the notebook to execute the analysis step by step.

 ## Results